-This courses deals with the fundamental principles of Classical Mechanics.
-It treats particle d ynamics, the motion of systems of particles, rigid body motion, moving coordinate systems, Lagrange's equations, Hamilton's equations and small oscillations.
+This course deals with the fundamental principles of Classical Mechanics.
+It treats particle dynamics, the motion of systems of particles, rigid body motion, moving coordinate systems.
+Lagrange's equations, Hamilton's equations and small oscillations.

-Pre-requisite: PHYS 211 and MATH 202.
+Prerequisite: PHYS 211 and MATH 202.